schnillerman/oracle-apex-docker/README.md

 echo "Password has been written to ./.env"
 ```

-Then run the following command to
+Then run the following command to :heavy_check_mark::heavy_check_mark:
 * create the network ```rad-oracle-apex-temp```
 * create and run the container ```rad-oracle-apex-express-temp```
 * set up a persistent database (stored in ```./express/oradata```)